ShridattaP20/Excel-AtliQ-Hardware/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/ShridattaP20/Excel-AtliQ-Hardware-s/blob/main/AtliQ-Market%20Performance.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** It aims to optimize sales strategies, improve performance, and increase revenue by analyzing data to understand customer behavior, forecast trends, and refine sales processes effectively.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:** Identify sales patterns, forecast trends and track key performance indicators (KPIs).

-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+- **Role of reports:** It is crucial for understanding customer preferences, improving decision-making, and maximizing revenue by identifying trends, patterns, and opportunities within the market.

 ## Finance Report :